 “An unshuffled pack of cards has a low entropy, said Mr. Potter, because there is little surprising or uncertain about the order the cards would be dealt.
 The more a pack was shuffled, he said, the more entropy it had because it got harder to be sure about which card would be turned over next.”

 Remember when I said that it’s easier for computers to generate truly random results if they rely on unpredictable processes?
 Well, the same holds true for generating high entropy.
-The entropy in a CSPRNG is higher than a regular PRNG because it is usually generated by unpredictable phenomena or physical activity, such as network activity, hard drive activity, keyboard strokes, mouse movements, etc. This data is then used to create the “seed” number, which helps create your new random password.
+The entropy in a CSPRNG is higher than a regular PRNG because it is usually generated by unpredictable phenomena or physical activity, such as network activity, hard drive activity, keyboard strokes, mouse movements, etc. This data is then used to create the “seed” number, which helps generate your new random password.
 In sum, the higher the entropy, the harder a random number or password should be to predict.

 Should I use a “true” random password generator?